shawlu95/Beyond-LeetCode-SQL/LeetCode/601_Human_Traffic_of_Stadium/README.md

 ```

 ## Parting Thought
 Window function is more efficient than join when the table is large.
-In this example, we are sorting by *id* in the window, further boosting efficiency.
-The test case in LeetCode does not show its superiority.
+In this example, we are sorting by index *id* in the window, further boosting efficiency.
+Furthermore, window solution gets rid of the *DISTINCT* keyword, which establishes a hash set (inefficient).
+The test case in LeetCode, however, does not show its superiority.